 Students must submit two satisfactory reports covering two different types of practical work, each of at least 320 hours (40 days).
 It is preferable the reports also relate to two different employers.
+Each report should be on at least 320 hours with the same company in the same summer break, not on two or more companies over one summer, or two periods of work spread over two summers.
 If both periods of work are with the same employer, the reports must be substantially different, ie on two different departments or types of work experience (as above) and must make different observations; you must make comparisons between your two periods of work.
 (See Comparisons).
 The section on the company cannot be cut and pasted from the first report.
 The second report is meant to be an improvement on the first one.
 Both reports must then be submitted so they can be compared to ensure they are different.
 Students are not permitted to submit a single report to be credited as two reports.
 Two written reports must be submitted.

 All reports must be submitted to the College of Engineering Office by the first Monday in April following the long vacation in which the work was performed.
 However Graduating students must submit reports by the first Monday in March if they wish to attend the April Ceremony.